ndronos/c-nomorph/Adamson-2011/README.md

 ```
 C is underappreciated as an application programming language.
 Granted, there's definitely a knack to writing C effectively, but it's not just the language.
+Actually, it's more the idioms of the various C libraries out there.

 (Adamson, 2011)